HOW TO MAKE FROZEN COCKTAILS

 - Complicate it too much.
 Bold full flavours and not too many of them.
 Look up some great combos that work well and stick to that.

 - Remember the glasses!
-Keep some rocks glasses in the freezer to ensure your serve keeps cool.
+Keep some rocks glasses in the freezer to ensure your frozen cocktail keeps cool.

 - Make sure you fill the glass right to the top to create a fuller more appealing serve.